 Beginning with Compline (Night Prayer) on the Saturday before Septuagesima Sunday the Alleluia, Gloria, and Te Deum are not said any more until Easter.
 Two extra Alleluias are said at Vespers on that Saturday.
 Throughout Septuagesima, violet vestments are worn, except on feasts observed during weekdays.

-Following is Dom Guéranger’s thorough and lyrical way of explaining these differences during this penitential season from his chapter “The Mystery of Septuagesima.”
+The following is Dom Guéranger’s thorough and lyrical way of explaining these differences during this penitential season from his chapter “The Mystery of Septuagesima.”

 “The leading feature, then, of Septuagesima is the total suspension of the Alleluia, which is not to be again heard upon the earth, until the arrival of that happy day, when, having suffered death with our Jesus, and having been buried together with him, we shall rise again with him to a new life [Coloss. ii.
 12].

 “The sweet Hymn of the Angels, Gloria in Excelsis Deo, which we have sung every Sunday since the Birth of our Saviour in Bethlehem, is also taken from us; it is only on the Feasts of the Saints, which may be kept during the week, that we shall be allowed to repeat it.
 The night Office of the Sunday is to lose, also, from now till Easter, its magnificent Ambrosian Hymn, the Te Deum . . ..